Pixel-wise Energy-biased Abstention Learning for Anomaly Segmentation on Complex Urban Driving Scenes: Method

 which means that the larger the $a_{\omega}$ (i.e., low inlier free energy, so the sample is an inlier), the higher the loss to abstain from classifying into one of the $Y$ classes, and low value of $a_{\omega}$ (i.e., high free inlier energy, which means an outlier sample) implies a lower loss to abstain from classifying one of the $Y$ classes.
 Also in~\eqref{eq:full_loss}, $\ell^{in}_{ebm}(.)$ (weighted by hyper-parameter $\lambda$) represents the EBM loss that pushes the inlier free energy in~\eqref{eq:energy_sample} for samples in $\mathcal{D}^{in}$ to low values, with

 representing the loss of having inlier samples with free energy larger than threshold $m_{in}$, and

-denoting the loss of having outlier samples with inlier free energy smaller than threshold $m_{out}$, where the margin losses in~\eqref{eq:loss_ebm_in} and~\eqref{eq:loss_ebm_out} effectively create an energy gap between normal and abnormal pixels.
+denoting the loss of having outlier samples with inlier free energy smaller than threshold $m_{out}$, where the margin losses in~\eqref{eq:loss_ebm_in} and~\eqref{eq:loss_ebm_out} effectively create an energy gap between normal and abnormal pixels\footnote{Please note that $\mathcal{D}^{out}$ contains both iniler and outlier pixels. }.
 The last term to define in~\eqref{eq:full_loss} is the inlier free energy regularisation loss to enforce that anomalous pixels are sparse and pixel anomaly classification is smooth (i.e., anomalous pixels tend to have anomalous neighbouring pixels), which is defined as

 where $\beta_1$ and $\beta_2$ are hyper-parameters that weight the contributions of the smoothness and sparsity and sparsity regularisations, and $\mathcal{N}(\omega)$ denotes neighbouring pixels in horizontal and vertical directions.